 At the beginning of December 1944, the Soviet command came to the conclusion that the forces of the 2nd Ukrainian Front would not be able to solve the task of defeating the Axis forces which were arriving to strengthen Budapest’s defenders, so it was decided to combine the efforts of both fronts in a single operation and significantly strengthen the 3rd Ukrainian Front at the expense of the 2nd Ukrainian Front.
 After a corresponding regrouping and replenishment of troops from 20 December, both fronts again went over to the offensive as a combined formation within the context of the 'Budapest Strategic Offensive Operation'.

-During the 'Apatin-Kaposvarskoy Offensive Operation' tion, the losses of the 3rd Ukrainian Front were 6,790 men deemed irrecoverable, and 25,460 other men had been wounded or taken to hospital.
+During the 'Apatin-Kaposvarskoy Offensive Operation', the losses of the 3rd Ukrainian Front were 6,790 men deemed irrecoverable, and 25,460 other men wounded or taken to hospital.